About Robyn's Web Pages

 PLEASE DO NOT PLAGIARIZE MY SITE!
 While my site does not generate much income for me (in fact, I pay money and get basically nothing back!!!), it does hurt a person to have their work stolen for someone else's profit and/or recognition.
 By LAW, all web sites are automatically copyrighted when put on-line (assuming that they are original works and not plagiarized).
 Unfortunately, it costs more to sue than could ever be reclaimed for something so "insignificant."

-I was alerted to a site that will let you sell stuff with your logos and graphics at no cost to you.
-I started the Fishpondinfo Store on 3/20/04 and sell fishy shirts, mousepads, postcards, and tote bags to start.
-I will add more stuff.
-If I make any money, it will go towards the hosting for my web site.
-If I ever made more, it will go towards the $5000 or so for yearly vet bills!
-If you want to start your own store, click the banner below.
-Please check my store out!
-Thanks for buying stuff!
-[Update: 8/29/06; it has been 2.5 years; I have sold one thing to someone other than myself; it was an ornament that my mother bought me!]
+I was alerted to a web site that will let you sell stuff with your logos and graphics at no cost to you.
+I started the Fishpondinfo Store on 3/20/04 and tried to sell fishy shirts, mousepads, postcards, and tote bags to start.
+Update: 8/29/06; it has been 2.5 years; I have not sold one thing to someone other than myself until finally I sold an ornament that my mother bought me!
+Update 4/3/14: I bought a few things but still not a single person has bought anything from my store. ;-( Update 8/27/19: Yep, not a single buyer.

-In 2013, I set up an Ebay Page and have begun selling my life's belongings in order to keep the animals.
-I have sold some animal/aquarium/pond supplies as well as other things (antiques, toys, you name it).
+In 2013 when chronically unemployed, I set up an Ebay Page and began selling my life's belongings in order to feed the animals.
+I sold some animal/aquarium/pond supplies as well as other things (antiques, toys, you name it).
+I pretty much stopped once I got another job.
+And yep, they deleted my site without telling me too.
+It seems to be a trend.
+Nobody likes me, the story of my life.

-For a complete list of the stores that give me a percentage, see the shopping page.
+For a complete list of the stores that gave me a percentage, see the shopping page.

 Since I was born, we have always had animals, from dogs to turtles to doves to rabbits.
-When I was nine, my parents let me adopt my cat Bootsy who has meant more to me than any of my animals.
+When I was nine, my parents let me adopt my cat Bootsy who meant more to me than any of my animals (except maybe Gino and Tinkie).
 She died May 1996 after fighting breast cancer for two years.
-My mother or myself gradually bought or adopted (from relatives, pounds, etc.) rabbits, Dwarf Siberian hamsters, guinea pigs, bobwhite quail, ringneck pheasant, wild turkeys, a sailfin lizard, African pygmy hedgehogs, chickens, and I do not know how many other animals over the years.
+My mother or myself gradually bought or adopted (from relatives, pounds, etc.) rabbits, Dwarf Siberian hamsters, guinea pigs, bobwhite quail, ringneck pheasant, wild turkeys, a sailfin lizard, African pygmy hedgehogs, chickens, turtles, mice, turtles, and I do not know how many other animals over the years.

 Of course, they soon filled that up so I got my first 10 gallon tank.
 After the few females died, I had to find the amorous males a mate.
 I noticed that the rosy red minnows at the pet store looked identical except for color so I got some.
 Although I had no documentation at the time that they were the same species, they soon spawned.
 Their young hatched but died soon afterwards due to my inexperience.
 Soon, I started trying other fish with the minnows, including white cloud mountain minnows (8/10/95 to present), various danios (1994 to present), and guppies (around 1994 to 1996).
 Fathead minnows will always have a special place in my heart.
 I like them too much to use them as feeder fish (although some get eaten in my pond by other animals).
 As for bait, I do not catch fish with hooks.
 In fact, I do not eat any fish except tuna (hey, nobody is perfect).
 I also never euthanize or cull (fancy words for kill) any of my fish because they are sick, or I have too many.
 I often buy another tank!